 Section 1.
 COMMITTEE MEMBERS

-The nominating committee shall consist of three members appointed no later than the August General Membership meeting by the President.
+The Election Committee shall consist of at least three members appointed by the President no later than the August General Membership meeting.

 Section 2.
 DUTIES